Buying A House In 2022: A Step-By-Step How-To

 Only you can decide which property is right for you.
 Make sure you see plenty of homes before you decide which one you want to make an offer on.
 Like much of the home buying process, you can do a great deal of your house hunting online.

 Once you find a property you like that fits your needs and budget, it’s time to make an offer.

 Step 8: Make An Offer On A House

 When you decide to make an offer on a home, you must submit an offer letter in writing.
 Your offer letter includes details about yourself (like your name and current address), the price you’re willing to pay for the home and more.
 It will also include a deadline for the seller to respond to your offer.

 Most offers also include an earnest money deposit.
-An earnest money deposit is a small amount of money, typically 1% – 2% of the purchase price.
+An earnest money deposit is a small amount of money, typically 1 – 2% of the purchase price.
+Your real estate agent will be able to tell you what’s common in your market.
 Your earnest money deposit goes toward your down payment and closing costs if you buy the home.
 If you agree to the home sale and later cancel, you typically lose your deposit.